WhatsApp Marketing Automation: A Strategy for EU Enterprises

 How Arino One delivers this

-Arino One runs the full WhatsApp marketing automation stack on a dedicated EU-hosted instance per client: consent ledger, CDP, template governance, event-triggered flows, per-conversation analytics and a shared inbox for replies — all under a single DPA with EU data residency and no per-message platform markup.
+Arino One runs the full WhatsApp marketing automation stack on a dedicated regional instance per client: consent ledger, CDP, template governance, event-triggered flows, per-conversation analytics and a shared inbox for replies — all under a single DPA with EU data residency and no per-message platform markup.
 That's the architecture the cost model above assumes; it's also the architecture GDPR assumes when it asks who the controller and processor are.

 FAQ